 The default position for many Irish married couples and civil partners is to leave their estate in full to the surviving spouse/civil partner in the first instance and thereafter to leave the estate to their children.
 In such cases, there can be an exposure to US FET on the death of the first spouse (where the estate holds US assets in excess of $60,000) and there can be a subsequent exposure to US FET on the death of the second spouse (again, where the estate holds US assets in excess of $60,000).

-For example, where an Irish investor has US assets with a value of $1m and leaves these assets to his/her spouse, a US FET charge of c. $376k would arise on the US situs assets in his/her estate (after accounting for the $60,000 tax-free amount), the surviving spouse would therefore receive US assets of c. $624,000.
-Where the surviving spouse then leaves the net amount of US assets of c. $624,000 to the children, a US FET charge of $225,600 would arise in the estate (after accounting for the $60,000 tax-free allowance), the children would therefore receive US situs assets of c. $398,400.
+As a worked example, where an Irish investor holds US assets with a value of $1m and on his passing leaves these US assets to his spouse, a US FET charge at rates of up to 40% will apply on the $1m.
+In this regard, a FET charge of $400,000 would apply less a credit in respect of the first $60k of US assets which works out as a credit of $13,000.
+The net US FET charge is therefore $387,000 and the surviving spouse would therefore inherit US assets of c. $613,000.
+Where the surviving spouse then leaves the net amount of US assets of c. $613,000 to the children, a US FET charge of $197,610 would arise in the estate, the children would therefore receive US situs assets of c. $415,390.

 Where the intention is for the US assets to ultimately be left to the children, parents could consider leaving their US assets directly to their children on their passing, rather than leaving the US assets to the surviving spouse.
-Using the example above, where a parent leaves US assets of $1m to their child, a US FET charge of c. $376k would arise (after accounting for the $60,000 tax-free amount) and the children would then be left with a net amount of c. $624,000.
+Using the example above, where a parent leaves US assets of $1m to their child, a US FET charge of c. $387,000 would arise and the children would then be left with a net amount of c. $613,000.
 Additionally, the children should be in a position to obtain credit against their CAT liability for the US FET arising (assuming the children have previously fully utilised their CAT tax-free threshold).

 2. Non-US situs investment products